meowosaurus/FraUASNotes/docker/README.md

 ## Setup Guide
 1. Run `git clone https://github.com/meowosaurus/FraUASNotes`
-1. Navigate to `FraUASNotes/docker/`
+1. Navigate to `cd FraUASNotes/docker/`
 1. Edit the `docker-compose.yml` file with an editor such as nano
 1. Change the mysql root password, mysql username, mysql user password and mysql user database
 1. When using nano, exit with control + X and save the file
 1. Create folders for your server and mysql data with `mkdir -p server/src mysql`
 1. Copy all server files `cp -R ../server/src/main/ ./server/src/`
-1. Navigate to `./server/src/main/resources/`
+1. Navigate to `cd server/src/main/resources/`
 1. Edit file `application.properties`
 1. Change the mysql server address, user password and user database.
 If you like you could also use the mysql root password
+1. Navigate back to `FraUASNotes/docker` with `cd ../../../..`
 1. Run `docker-compose up -d` and wait 10 seconds

 Congratulations, you server is now up and running